alecheckert/strobesim/README.md

 Run
 ```
-    python setup.py install
+    python setup.py develop
 ```

 from the top-level `strobesim` directory.
+The `develop` option will enable you to pull new versions of `strobesim` (using `git pull`) as they become available.

 ## Usage